Meat Pies: The History

 5 ways to cook a meat pie

 Mini meat pies are perfect for picnics or to take with you as a snack on-the-go.
 A veal version is a different, lighter alternative to heavier beef or pork but still makes for a delicious meaty base.
-Make the veal ragout with shallots, tomato puree, and red wine, reduced until thick and rich in flavor.
+Make the veal ragout with shallots, tomato puree, and red wine, reduced until thick and rich in flavour.
 Encase within a pastry enriched with clarified butter and milk and bake until golden brown.

-The cottage pie is another variation on the meat pie that leaves behind the pastry in favor of a casserole-style meat & carb dish.
+The cottage pie is another variation on the meat pie that leaves behind the pastry in favour of a casserole-style meat & carb dish.
 Cottage pie is no more complicated than a minced meat layer topped with rich mashed potatoes.
 These simple bases make the cottage pie a blank canvas for additions of your choice.
-Try sauteeing cubed steak in addition to the mince and leaving the meat to simmer low and slow for extra indulgence.
+Try sautéing cubed steak in addition to the mince and leaving the meat to simmer low and slow for extra indulgence.
 A touch of blue cheese to the mashed potatoes cuts through the richness wonderfully.

 In Italy, a traditional Easter dish is pizza rustica - except it isn’t a traditional pizza at all, but a meat pie baked between two pizza crusts.
 Fillings run the whole gamut of Italian products and might include cheeses like ricotta, mozzarella, or provolone.
 You’ll often see cured meats like prosciutto, capicola, and salamis of different sorts.
 The cheeses and meats are usually mixed with eggs and the whole mixture gets filled into a deep pie tin that is lined and topped with pizza dough.
 It is advised to bake the pie the day before and refrigerate before eating so it can fully set and easily cut into slices.